ClodettaV/WA-s-wheatbelt-potential-for-bioenergy-production/README.md

    3. Select Platform Branch: "Python 3.8 running on 64bit Amazon Linux 2"
    4. In the "Application code" section, select "Upload your code"

-       .
-Select "Local file" > "Choose file" and select the .zip file you have built
+       -Select "Local file" > "Choose file" and select the .zip file you have built

    5. Select "Configure more options"

         1. Select "Software" > "Edit"

-Provide the environment properties based on your environment variables in _config.template.sh or _config.template.bat.
+           - Provide the environment properties based on your environment variables in _config.template.sh or _config.template.bat.
-Select "Save"
+           - Select "Save"

-Select "Capacity" > "Edit"
+        2. Select "Capacity" > "Edit"

-Under "Instance types", ensure that only "t2.micro" is selected.
+            - Under "Instance types", ensure that only "t2.micro" is selected.
-Select "Save"
+            - Select "Save"

-Select "Create app"
+    6. Select "Create app"